Last updated on April 17th, 2022 at 10:31 pm

 Bike reviews won’t be complete without a Hiland mountain bike, especially if we’re talking about hardtails.
 It might sound cliche, but Hiland is very popular for a purpose, and that is because they make quality bikes that speak of durability and affordability.

-A good example of this is the Hiland 27, a full-bred cross-country bike that can also double down as a commuter.
+A good example is the Hiland 27, a full-bred cross-country bike that can also double down as a commuter.
 This is perfect for trail riders who want to cover huge distances on a hardtail without the hassle of carrying heavy-weight components.
-The geometry is very neutral which makes it capable of downhills, uphills, and flat trails.
+The geometry is very neutral, making it capable of downhills, uphills, and flat trails.

 Highlight features